-Underpinning: Underpinning all of our decisions, subject-specific foci and overall balance are our aims for what we would like the children of Romero Academies to be and to have experienced.
+Underpinning: Underpinning all of our decisions, subject-specific foci and overall balance are our aims for what we would like the children of Good Shepherd to be and to have experienced.
 We have worked to ensure a complementary balance throughout each year and across years that ensures breadth, depth and the opportunity to spiral and progress learning.

-For Key Stage 2 themes will run for a term in order to allow sufficient time for children to explore subjects in detail and to give the scope for our more able children to showcase their higher-order thinking skills.
+Our Themes will run for a term in order to allow sufficient time for children to explore subjects in detail and to give the scope for our more able children to showcase their higher order thinking skills.
 Explicit drivers have been established for each theme to ensure that the sense of purpose remains clear throughout.
-Each year group will follow the same central driver so that wider school opportunities can be taken to reinforce learning and for more effective subject leader monitoring.
-The main drivers are History and Geography -because of their importance in children understanding the world around them- and STEM -due to the ever-changing nature of the world we live.
-Other subjects will be mapped out to supplement these throughout.
+Year groups will follow the same central driver so that wider school opportunities can be taken to reinforce learning and for more effective subject leader monitoring.
+The main drivers are History and Geography because of their importance in children understanding the world around them.
+Other subjects have been mapped out to supplement these throughout.
 These core areas will also be revisited at outlined opportunities throughout the year as best practice of spiralling curricula.

 In addition to the formal structure of termly topics, we have outlined additional enrichment opportunities.
 These will have a whole-school focus and present opportunities to supplement core learning, ensure breadth of coverage and to respond to current affairs and issues.